Defenses Against Wire Fraud Charges

 This defense relies on the defendant’s utter negligence or recklessness in conducting their business affairs which are alleged to constitute “intentional” fraud.
 An experienced wire fraud defense lawyer may either have sufficient financial expertise or may hire a forensic accountant to review the defendant’s business records.
 They may well disclose a frequently careless system of operating that is consistent with a lack of intent to defraud.

-While “constructive fraud” does not support a criminal conviction, it can form the basis of a civil suit for which substantial damages can be recovered by those injured by reckless business practices.
+While “constructive fraud” does not support a criminal conviction, it can form the basis of a civil suit for which those injured by reckless business practices can recover substantial damages.

 The Statute of Limitations Expired